phpfui/PHPFUIWebsite/NXP/README.md

 ## Future Enhancements

 This package will continue to track currently supported versions of PHP.
-PHP 7.1 and earlier support will be dropped when PHP 8 is released.